 A task assigned to you is created or updated.

-You will receive a notification whenever a new task is scheduled, or something you're working on is changed in the remaining current week.
-Tentative tasks are not included in notifications.
+You will receive a notification whenever a new task is scheduled or something you're working on is changed in the remaining current week.
+Tentative tasks are not included in notifications, but once a tentative task is changed from tentative to confirmed, you'll be notified.

 A task on a project you own is created or updated.

 Whenever a task change occurs on a project that you are the owner of, you will receive a notification.
 This applies to tasks that are completed, ongoing, or scheduled in the future.

 Time off is created or updated by someone who is part of a project you own

 Whenever time off is scheduled or changed by a person who is a part of a project that you are the project owner of, you will receive a notification.
 This applies only to time off that is scheduled in the future.

 You can manage your individual notification settings by clicking Personal > Notifications.

 💡Here's a tip: After the first notification (sent after approximately 15 min if you are not logged into Float), subsequent emails are sent after 1, 2, 4, 6, and 8-hour intervals if you remain offline.
 The maximum number of notifications sent per day is 6.

 The schedule email delivers a copy of your team's schedules directly to their inboxes and gives them a clear picture of what their work week looks like.
 Their individual tasks, time off, and project milestones are all included in the email.
 Project owners see their team's time off listed as well.

 The schedule email is turned on by default and will be sent to anyone with an email in their profile, regardless of whether they have account access.